mwaseemashraf/FEA/README.md

 ![Upload .cdb file](Picture/21.png)

-You can add user defined stress and strain results on the face where you applied the strain.
+You can add user defined stress and strain results (SY or UY) on the face where you applied the strain.
 Following figures show the steps.

 ![Upload .cdb file](Picture/33.png)